-One of the first things that every client asks me is "What should I wear to a brand photoshoot?"
-I've answered this question so many times that I thought I would put it out there for anyone planning a personal branding photoshoot.
+One of the first things that every client asks me is “What should I wear to a brand photoshoot?”
+I’ve answered this question so many times that I thought I would put it out there for anyone planning a personal branding photoshoot for their own digital marketing.
 Here are the top five tips I give as a general rule that will help make every one of your photos a powerful tool for your marketing.

 1. Wear multiple outfits.

 Unless you are booking shoots every month, you want to be able to use this photoshoot many months to come.
 Try to imagine following a business that has shown up and marketed strategically on a regular basis, but they are always wearing the same outfit!
 Even if they post great content, it will get old, and may actually be a distraction from what they are selling.
 It is wise to make the most of your time with your photographer and wear multiple outfits.
 This gives you more marketing mileage, and helps your content to look fresh.